Systematic exploration of triply heavy tetraquarks: spectroscopic and decay characteristics: Introduction

 \section{Introduction}

-Searching for multiquark states has become one of the most important research directions in hadron physics, with experimental observations and theoretical studies continuously advancing our understanding of nonperturbative quantum chromodynamics \cite{Chen:2016qju,Guo:2017jvc,Brambilla:2019esw,Liu:2019zoy,Hosaka:2016pey,Chen:2022asf,Liu:2013waa}.
+Searching for multiquark states has become one of the most important research directions in hadron physics, with experimental observations and theoretical studies continuously advancing our understanding of nonperturbative quantum chromodynamics \cite{Chen:2016qju,Guo:2017jvc,Brambilla:2019esw,Liu:2019zoy,Hosaka:2016pey,Chen:2022asf,Liu:2013waa,Berwein:2024ztx}.
 Since the Belle Collaboration’s observation of X(3872) \cite{Belle:2003nnu} in 2003, many exotic states, including $P_{c}$ and $P_{cs}$ pentaquark states, have been experimentally observed \cite{LHCb:2015yax,LHCb:2019kea,LHCb:2020jpq,LHCb:2022ogu}.

-In the sector of hidden heavy tetraquark states, besides the aforementioned X(3872), a large number of charmonium-like and bottomonium-like states have been identified in a wide range of processes over the past two decades \cite{BESIII:2013mhi,Belle:2011aa,LHCb:2022aki,CMS:2013jru,LHCb:2016axx,LHCb:2021uow}.
-Their properties may be interpreted in terms of configurations such as compact tetraquark states \cite{Anwar:2018sol,Dubnicka:2011mm,Dubnicka:2010kz,Wu:2016gas} or meson-antimeson molecular states \cite{Liu:2024ziu,Wang:2023ivd,Godfrey:2008nc,Wang:2021aql,Wang:2013kva}.
+In the sector of hidden heavy tetraquark states, besides the aforementioned X(3872), a large number of charmonium-like and bottomonium-like states have been identified in a wide range of processes over the past two decades \cite{BESIII:2023wsc,BESIII:2013mhi,Belle:2011aa,LHCb:2022aki,CMS:2013jru,LHCb:2016axx,LHCb:2021uow}.
+The internal structures of these states are widely interpreted in terms of two mainstream configurations: compact tetraquark states \cite{Anwar:2018sol,Dubnicka:2011mm,Dubnicka:2010kz,Wu:2016gas} and meson-antimeson molecular states \cite{Liu:2024ziu,Wang:2023ivd,Godfrey:2008nc,Wang:2021aql,Wang:2013kva}.

 In the sector of singly heavy tetraquark states, the BaBar Collaboration reported a narrow peak, named $D_{s0}(2317)$, in the invariant mass spectrum of $D^{+}_{s}\pi^{0}$ in 2003 \cite{BaBar:2003oey}.
 Subsequently, the CLEO Collaboration observed another narrow peak, named $D_{s1}(2460)$, in the invariant mass spectrum of $D^{*+}_{s}\pi^{0}$ \cite{CLEO:2003ggt}.
 These two states can alternatively be interpreted as either $c\bar{s}q\bar{q}$ tetraquark states \cite{Chen:2004dy,Cheng:2003kg,Kim:2005gt} or $DK/D^{*}K$ molecular states \cite{Guo:2006rp,Barnes:2003dj,Navarra:2015iea}.
 In 2020, the LHCb Collaboration observed an exotic peak in the $D^{-}K^{+}$ channel; to fit the experimental data, the collaboration introduced two resonances, named $T_{cs0}(2900)^{0}$ and $T_{cs1}(2900)^{0}$, with a minimal quark content of $ud\bar{s}\bar{c}$ \cite{LHCb:2020bls,LHCb:2020pxc}.
 In 2023, the LHCb Collaboration observed another two singly charmed tetraquark states, $T^{a}_{c\bar{s}0}(2900)^{0}$ and $T^{a}_{c\bar{s}0}(2900)^{++}$, with minimal quark contents of $u\bar{d}\bar{s}c$ and $\bar{u}d\bar{s}c$, respectively \cite{LHCb:2022sfr,LHCb:2022lzp}.